Can you still get a good price for PDC Energy Inc. (PDCE) Shares at this point?

-PDC Energy Inc. (NASDAQ:PDCE) closed Thursday at $71.43 per share, down from $71.67 a day earlier.
-While PDC Energy Inc. has underperformed by -0.33%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PDCE rose by 40.16%, with highs and lows ranging from $89.22 to $44.00, whereas the simple moving average jumped by 8.65% in the last 200 days.
+PDC Energy Inc. (NASDAQ:PDCE) closed Thursday at $75.73 per share, up from $70.21 a day earlier.
+While PDC Energy Inc. has overperformed by 7.86%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PDCE rose by 44.72%, with highs and lows ranging from $89.22 to $44.00, whereas the simple moving average jumped by 14.49% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now